Sommaire

 - and even mood.

 So, when estrogen levels drop, our body struggles to regulate its energy.
-That's why we feel tired and irritable.
+That's why we feel tired, irritable.
 Sometimes even a little drained.

 Sleep problems during perimenopause

-Hot flashes and night sweats are also linked to lower estrogen levels.
-And, consequently, they can fragment sleep.
-Some women wake up several times a night; others have difficulty falling asleep due to anxiety or palpitations.
-But after a string of shortened nights, we're exhausted!
-The body doesn't recover well, and we experience a form of chronic fatigue.
+Hot flashes and night sweats are also linked to a drop in estrogen.
+And can, therefore, fragment sleep.
+Some women wake up several times a night; others have trouble falling asleep due to anxiety or palpitations.
+But after a series of shortened nights, we are exhausted!
+The body recovers poorly and we feel a form of chronic fatigue.

 Do you also feel like you're losing your memory?
-That's normal.
+It's normal.
 Because this sleep debt also impairs concentration and memory.
-This can give the impression of being "in a fog" upon waking or even during the day.
+This can give the impression of being "in a fog" when waking up or even during the day.

 Disruption of the menstrual cycle

-The duration of periods in perimenopause is a bit like night and day from one cycle to another.
-You undoubtedly notice shorter, longer, or heavier cycles… Logically: hormonal balance is affected, and this disorganization often leads to unpredictable menstruation.
+The duration of periods during perimenopause is a bit like night and day from one cycle to the next.
+You probably notice shorter, longer, or heavier cycles...
+Logical: hormonal balance takes a hit, and this disorganization often leads to unpredictable menstruation.
 But these irregular periods can be accompanied by significant iron loss, which is also responsible for significant physical fatigue.

 Muscle loss

 The drop in estrogen also influences muscle mass.
 Why?
-Because the body burns less energy and tires more quickly.
-So, one can feel unusual muscle fatigue, especially after exertion or an active day.
+Because the body burns less energy and gets tired faster.
+So, you can feel unusual muscle fatigue, especially after exertion or an active day.
 This metabolic slowdown is sometimes accompanied by the famous weight gain (and/or a decrease in tone).

 Mental load

-Finally, the impact of mental load during this period of life should not be underestimated.
-Because during their forties, many women combine:
+Finally, we must not underestimate the impact of mental load during this period of life.
+Because during their forties, many women juggle:

 - professional responsibilities;